FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 The goal is to configure SSH client inside WSL work together with the Windows agent, such as gpg-agent.exe.

-See the [WSL agent architecture](media/schema_gpg.png) illustration for an overview.

 !!! note
     GnuPG forwarding for cryptographic operations is not supported.
 See [vuori/weasel-pageant](https://github.com/vuori/weasel-pageant) for more information.